StigNygaard/xIFr/README.md

 ### A handy Firefox tip!
 Some websites overrides the browser's default right-click context menu.
-But you can always hold down the shift key while right-clicking on a page, to get the browser's native context menu back - and thus fire-up xIFr...
+But you can always hold down the shift key while right-clicking on a page, to get the browser's native context menu back - and thus launch xIFr...

 ### A lot of credit to...
 Vital parts of xIFr, is inherited work by various [people](https://raw.githubusercontent.com/StigNygaard/xIFr/master/AUTHORS)